blake27182/TFSpectrogram/README.md

 # TFSpectrogram
-This is a collection of scripts that train Tensorflow to recognize the sound of a knock on the door This process is currently not working.
-Future progress will most likely profit from more training data, higher resolution spectrograms, and silence detection.
+This is a collection of scripts that train Tensorflow to recognize the sound of a knock on the door.
+This process is currently not working.
+Future progress will most likely benefit from more training data, higher resolution spectrograms, and silence detection.

+This works by taking a sound recording, breaking it into 3 second chunks, then converting each one into a spectrogram.
+If you are training, this step organizes each recording snippet by its label being either a knock at the door, or not.
+The images are then fed into tensorflow and trained on the corresponding labels as if they were photographs.
+I came up with this technique before I discovered that Shazam and Siri and other services actually use a similar method of identifying songs.
+The difference is that they have an extra step of deriving contour from the spectrogram, then choosing critical nodes on that contour that are "characteristic" and feed THAT data into a neural network, thereby reducing the noise by a few order of magnitudes.